-Sequelitus is a terrible illness and one which has affected many great video game franchises throughout the ages.
-The good news is that it’s easily curable and some do go on to make a full recovery from the affliction; for example, Tomb Raider and Resident Evil seem to be back to good health.
-But sadly there are others which don’t listen to the doctors’ advice and take the time to fully recuperate, turning into mere shadows of their once awesome selves.
+Sequelitus is a terrible illness which has affected many video game franchises.
+The good news is that it’s curable and some do go on to make a full recovery; but sadly there are others which don’t listen to the doctors’ advice and take the time to fully recuperate, turning into mere shadows of their once awesome selves.

 The worst case of the disease for me is that which infected Fable, the action-adventure series developed by Lionhead Studios until its closure in 2016.
 The original title received positive reviews from both audiences and critics back in 2004, going on to win more than 50 awards and becoming the Xbox’s fastest-selling game up until that point.
 Aspects which were praised were its tongue-in-cheek characters, ‘very British’ sense of humour, concept of free will and consequences for the protagonist.

 As I’ve written before, this was the part of the game which fascinated me the most.
 Good deeds such as saving villagers would cause your character to become a light-featured champion with a halo above his head and butterflies fluttering around; while evil acts made their eyes glow and a malevolent haze appear around their legs.
 Drinking excessive amounts of beer would make them ill (a fact we all know only too well) and their clothing changed how the townspeople around them reacted to their presence.

 I loved the title so much that when Fable II was released in 2008, I booked some time off of work so I could buy it as soon as possible and spend the entire day playing it.
 It turned out to be everything the first game was and way more: here was a sequel which surpassed the original and remains on my list of favourites even today.
 Gamers cited its adherence to the previous title while praising changes that redefined the game system, and it became a best-seller for the Xbox 360.